JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 {% include /code_samples/gradle_plugin_demo/src/main/resources/META-INF/plugin.xml %}
 ```

-Open the Gradle tool window and search for `runIdea` task.
+Open the Gradle tool window and search for `runIde` task.
 If it’s not in the list, please hit `Refresh` button on the top.
 Double-click on it to run it.

 <img src="img/gradle_tasks_in_tool_window.png" alt="Gradle Tool Window" width="398px"/>